The British Association of Rose Breeders

 Maintenance and enforcement of Plant Breeders' Rights "on the ground" is undertaken by Field Officers who conduct regular visits to licensed growers to ensure that crop returns are accurately recorded.

 UK Membership of BARB currently stands at 17 and a full-time general manager, Ian Kennedy, runs the business of the Secretariat.
-The Association is funded by a combination of membership subscriptions and an annual levy based on units administered on behalf of each Member.
+The Association is funded by a combination of membership subscriptions and an annual levy.

 Further information is available from: